 Is Ram Bomjon the “Guru of the Gurus” of His Holiness the Dalai Lama?
 Who are the rinpoches and khenpos involved in the dark cult of Bomjon?
 Is Ram Bomjon following or dissolving Tibetan Buddhism?
 Why does the Dalai Lama play possum?
 These and other questions is trying this long and detailed article to answer.
-The recent developments concerning a similar case – long-time sexual abuses and violence exercised by Sogyal rinpoche, which had encouraged his own senior students to write to the Dalai Lama on July 14, 2017, should ideally change His Holiness’ well-known “non-engagement” attitude when it comes to Buddhist gurus imposing grave harm on people, which is often criminal.
+The recent developments concerning a similar case – long-time sexual abuses and violence exercised by Sogyal rinpoche, which had encouraged his own senior students to write to the Dalai Lama on July 14, 2017, should ideally change His Holiness’ well-known “non-engagement” attitude when it comes to Buddhist gurus imposing grave harm on people, which is rather criminal.
 Will His Holiness leave His secure silent attitude and publicly defend the victims of dharma-destructive Buddhist leaders?

 BOMJON’S TIBETAN BUDDHIST CONNECTION OR WHY SHOULD HIS HOLINESS THE DALAI LAMA CARE